BarbeRousseLibre/hermessenger/README.md

 And:
 - **_**: Field delimiter between each value, replace also white-space characters when needed.

-This file will be stored into ' mail_temp_directory/ '.
+This file will be stored into ' var/mail_temp_directory/ '.

 Per default, this is not sending any mail at this point.
-This was written to be used aside a task schedular (such as a cronjob), a loop or you can (for testing purpose) execute the following file manually on a shell : ' send_mail_in_queue.php ':
+This was written to be used aside a task schedular (such as a cronjob), a loop or you can (for testing purpose) execute the following file manually on a shell : ' bin/send_mail_in_queue.php ':

 ### Crontask job:

 1. Be sure to target the crontask file from an user with the permission to use ' /usr/bin/phpX.X ' binary.

-2. This user should have the read and execution permissions on the document root as the ' src/send_mail_in_queue.php ' script.
+2. This user should have the read and execution permissions on the document root as the ' bin/send_mail_in_queue.php ' script.

 3. Before actually settings this into your user's crontab, try executing it manually, see point ' PHP-CGI manual sending / testing '. below.